xtekky/gpt4free/docs/client.md

 #### Introduction

-The G4F Client API introduces a new way to integrate advanced AI functionalities into your Python applications.
-This guide will help you transition from using the OpenAI client to the new G4F Client, offering compatibility with the existing OpenAI API alongside additional features.
+Welcome to the G4F Client API, a cutting-edge tool for seamlessly integrating advanced AI capabilities into your Python applications.
+This guide is designed to facilitate your transition from using the OpenAI client to the G4F Client, offering enhanced features while maintaining compatibility with the existing OpenAI API.

 #### Getting Started

 **Switching to G4F Client:**

-Replace the OpenAI client import statement in your Python code as follows:
+To begin using the G4F Client, simply update your import statement in your Python code:

 Old Import:
 ```python